groupvine/gv-doc/index.md

           <a href="#">Security & Privacy</a>
         </h3>
         <p>
-          Site policy, use of personal contact information, site security
+          Site policy, use of personal contact information, site security.
         </p>
       </td>
     </tr>